School of Medicine

 Leaves of absence will generally be granted for one year.
 Students may request one additional year of leave.
 Requests are to be made directly to the senior associate dean for Admissions and Student Affairs.
 Leaves of absence will not be granted for additional time after two years have been granted.
 Students failing to report following a leave of absence will be dismissed.
 All reasonable attempts will be made to notify students that an approved leave of absence is nearing expiration.

 Students may be placed on leave of absence to complete requirements, including remediation and USMLE requirements.
 Students are allowed 24 months total LOA to complete all USMLE requirements.
-Failure to successfully complete USMLE Step 1 and Step 2 CK in the prescribed time will result in dismissal.
+Failure to successfully complete USMLE Step 1 and Step 2 in the prescribed time will result in dismissal.
 For more information, see handbook section specifically devoted to USMLE requirements.

 Financial Matters